stereolabs/zed-sdk/tutorials/tutorial 5 - spatial mapping/README.md

 # Tutorial 4: Spatial mapping with the ZED

 This tutorial shows how to use the spatial mapping module with the ZED.
-It will loop until 500 frames are grabbed, then extract a mesh, filter it and save it as a obj file.<br/>
+It will loop until 500 frames are grabbed, extract a mesh, filter it and save it as a obj file.<br/>
-We assume that you have read previous tutorials.
+We assume that you have followed previous tutorials.

 ## Create a camera

-As with previous tutorial, we create, configure and open the ZED.
-In this example, we choose to have a coordinate system right-handed with Y axis going up, since it is the most common system chosen in mesh viewer softwares (meshlab for example).
+As in previous tutorials, we create, configure and open the ZED.
+In this example, we choose to have a right-handed coordinate system  with Y axis up, since it is the most common system chosen in 3D viewing software (meshlab for example).

 ```
 // Create a ZED camera object